gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 There are a few aspects worth nothing here:

-1. We're using `pruneLength: 160` for the excerpt; this is because [SEO meta descriptions should be between 150-170 characters][seo-description-length]
+1. You're using `pruneLength: 160` for the excerpt; this is because [SEO meta descriptions should be between 150-170 characters][seo-description-length]

 - This is a slick feature of Gatsby's GraphQL capabilities, and will truncate (e.g. with a trailing `...`) appropriately.
 Perfect!